Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Acknowledgements

-\section{ACKNOWLEDGEMENTS}
+\section{Acknowledgements}

+We thank Daniel Stilck Fran\c{c}a for helpful discussions and for pointing us to Ref.~\cite{muller2016relative}.
 Research presented in this article was supported by the Laboratory Directed Research and Development program of Los Alamos National Laboratory under project number 20190065DR.
 SW and EF acknowledge support from the U.S. Department of Energy (DOE) through a quantum computing program sponsored by the LANL Information Science \& Technology Institute.
 MC and AS were also supported by the Center for Nonlinear Studies at LANL.
 PJC also acknowledges support from the LANL ASC Beyond Moore's Law project.
 LC and PJC were also supported by the U.S. Department of Energy (DOE), Office of Science, Office of Advanced Scientific Computing Research, under the Quantum Computing Applications Team (QCAT) program.